-It should be noted however, that in December 2019, the Corporation retained Lane Caputo Consulting Inc. ("Caputo") to provide a report to assist the Corporation in the review of compensation arrangements for its executive team and non-executive directors by benchmarking the Corporation's compensation practices against a group of peer companies reflecting the Corporation's current size and stage of development.
-The Caputo report highlighted any changes required to align pay elements and/or strategy with both current market practices and the Corporation's business strategy, which includes the rapid growth of NutraDried.
+Lane Caputo Consulting Inc. ("Caputo") was retained in December 2019, to provide a report to assist the Corporation in the review of compensation arrangements for its executive team and non-executive directors by benchmarking the Corporation's compensation practices at that time against a group of peer companies reflecting the Corporation's size and stage of development.
+The Caputo report highlighted any changes required to align pay elements and/or strategy with both current market practices and the Corporation's business strategy.
 Caputo presented the Corporation with market data on executive competitiveness, commented on various incentive design and governance related trends including performance metrics and supported the Independence Committee in conducting its compensation program risk assessment.
-The Independence Committee in and advice of Caputo, as well as many other factors.
+The Independence Committee considered the data and advice of Caputo, as well as many other factors.
 Ultimately, all decisions and recommendations made by the Independence Committee to the Board are their own.
-In 2019, the Corporation paid \$34,000 to Caputo for services related to this advice on compensation for the directors and executive officers.
-No fees for services not related to executive and director compensation matters have been billed to the Corporation by Caputo or any of their affiliates.
+There has been no defined benchmark of companies that the Corporation referred to in setting its current base salaries and bonuses.